j-parkim/Capstone/README.md

 ## **Overview**
 This repository contains a toolkit designed to solve real-world challenges when working with genome annotation files(GFF3) from sources such as RefSeq, GenBank, and Ensembl/Gencode.

-Real annotatino files are often **messy** - contatining inconsistent formats, invalid attributes, multi-source predictions, malformed hierarchies, and irrelevant organellar genome annotations.
+Real-world annotation files are often **messy** - containing inconsistent formats and attributes, malformed hierarchies, mixed annotation pipelines, and organellar genomes that are not always required for downstream analysis.

 This toolkit is intended to provide a clean, modular, lightweight, reproducible pipeline for:
 1. **Inspecting** GFF/GTF annotation structure.